Datafable/gbif-data-licenses/guidelines.md

 The licenses are interpreted only by using the information provided in the `rights` field of the dataset metadata.
 If a link is provided, the linked document is also used in the interpretation.
 No contact is made with the data publisher or owner.

-All examples below are licenses used.
+*Note: All examples below are actual licenses.*

 ## Standard license